SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

   - **04. Analisys/Visualizations:** Contains all the charts and visualizations created while carrying out the project.
   - **05. Sent to client:** Contains an excel report that summarize the population flow, all the wrangling steps, the consistency checks, the columns derived and the answers to the key questions (the analysis' main goal).

+**Note:** Section _02._ is missing because it contained the datasets used, both _Original data_ (raw) and _Prepared Data_ (manipulated).
+Since files size was higher than 25 MB, it was impossible to upload them.

 ## Dataset:
 As explained above, Instacart made their data open source.

+Keep in mind that sensitive contents (such as prices and customers information) have been fabricated for the purpose of this project.

+Below you can find a link to download the orders dataset, the customers dataset and a Github data dictionary containing a brief description of the variables.

 [The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017)